 The Jurassic Coast is a 90 mile stretch of coastline starting at Old Harry’s Rocks, near Bournemouth in Dorset, and ending in Exmouth.
 Old Harry’s Rocks is a 2 hour drive from Exmouth, but the area around Exmouth is the oldest part of the coastline, with parts of it formed 185 million years ago.

-From Exmouth, you can climb up the cliffs where the endpoint is marked, and you can also walk all the way to Budleigh Salterton, a smaller town with a pebble beach, and Ladram Bay, a cove that’s tucked away and has a holiday park.
+Some of the best hikes around Exmouth are on this part of the coast.
+From the beach, you can climb up the cliffs where the endpoint is marked, and you can also walk all the way to Budleigh Salterton, a smaller town with a pebble beach, and Ladram Bay, a cove that’s tucked away and has a holiday park.

 You can also take a bus to places like Sidmouth and Seaton, which are other charming towns with beautiful coastal views.
 You could even hop over to Dorset to the Regency resort town of Lyme Regis, which is only an hours drive.